-Steps you can take to reduce lead in your drinking water
+Steps you can take to reduce potential exposure to lead in your drinking water:

 - Run your water to flush out the lead.
-Run your water for 15 seconds to 2 minutes until it becomes cold before using - Always use cold water for drinking, cooking and preparing food or baby formula - Do not boil water to remove lead this will not reduce lead - Periodically clean and remove your faucet screen/aerator - You may consider investing in a home water treatment device maintain the device to manufacturer recommendations - Identify and replace plumbing fixtures and service lines containing lead.
-Products sold after January 4, 2004 must contain lower lead levels - Have a licensed electrician check your wiring to ensure it is not attached to you water service line.
-This can accelerate corrosion of your plumbing, increasing lead exposure if present in your plumbing. - Test your water for lead by a certified laboratory.
+Run your water for 15 seconds to 2 minutes until it becomes cold before using. - Always use cold water for drinking, cooking, and preparing food or baby formula. - Do not boil water to remove lead this will not reduce lead. - Periodically clean and remove your faucet screen/aerator. - You may consider investing in a home water treatment device maintain the device to manufacturer recommendations. - Identify and replace plumbing fixtures and service lines containing lead. - Have a licensed electrician check your wiring to ensure it is not attached/grounded to your water service line. - Test your water for lead by a certified laboratory.